ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 # Avalanche Platform

-Avalanche is a hetereogeneous network of blockchains.
+Avalanche is a heterogeneous network of blockchains.
 As opposed to homogeneous networks, where all applications reside in the same chain, heterogeneous networks allow separate chains to be created for different applications.

-Avalanche is an ecosystem that allows users to execute smart contracts, interact with validators and subnets, and exchange assets.
+Avalanche is an ecosystem that allows users to execute smart contracts, interact with validators and Subnets, and exchange assets.
 Avalanche is designed to support application-specific chains, so each of these 3 supported operation types is implemented in its own blockchain.

 These 3 blockchains are [validated](../../nodes/validate/staking.md) and secured by all validators